MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/communicate-btwn-web-native.md

             return true;
     ```

-1. The window bounds display on the web page.
+1. The window bounds are displayed on the web page.

 <!-- ====================================================================== -->
 ## Scenario: Send JavaScript code

-Set up the host app to run JavaScript on the web side.
-The host app specifies the code to run and passes it to the WebView control.

-Send JavaScript code to execute on web side using `ExecuteScriptAsync`.

-If you want to send JavaScript information to the page using WebView2, use the `ExecuteScriptAsync` function, which returns the JavaScript result back to the `ExecuteScript` caller.
+This scenario shows how to run JavaScript on the web side.
+In this approach, the host app specifies the JavaScript code to run, and passes the code to the web through `ExecuteScriptAsync`.
+The `ExecuteScriptAsync` function returns the JavaScript result back to the `ExecuteScript` caller.

-This method is often used to send code that executes on the web.

 For more information navigate to: [Use JavaScript in WebView2 apps](javascript.md).